OpheliePELLOUXPRAYER/ue4Jam/README.md

 How clone the project ?
 ========================
-Use: git clone https://github.com/OpheliePELLOUXPRAYER/ue4Jam.git And simplest open the .uproject and accepte to generate the folder.
+Use: git clone https://github.com/OpheliePELLOUXPRAYER/ue4Jam.git And simplest open the .uproject and accept to generate the folder.